Escalation of commitment

 During criminal trials, testimonies from eyewitnesses are valued greatly.
 However, our memory isn't as accurate as we think it is.
 Even though eyewitnesses really believe what they think they've seen memory is susceptible to suggestions and biases.

 It reaches such an extent that false memories can be created.
 An example of this is when participants took part in a study where they had to tell something about their childhood photos.
 They didn't know though, that among the photos was an altered picture depicting the participant in a hot air balloon (even though they've never flown in a balloon).
-On the first day of the experiment the participants said they didn't remember the event.
-However, when the participants returned a week later to continue the experiment, 50% of them said they could recall the hot air balloon ride, and went as far as to described their experience!
+On the first day of the experiment, the participants said they didn't remember the event.
+However, when the participants returned a week later to continue the experiment, 50% of them said they could recall the hot air balloon ride, and went as far as to describe their experience!

 We're not good at statistics, yet we are not aware of this

 Sometimes the opposite occurs.
 Curiously, you often see this with people who smoke.
 Statistically speaking, people who smoke have more chance of getting ill and experiencing ailments, but they'll often say something like: "I have an uncle who has been smoking his entire life and he lived up to the age of 86."
-In this instance general statistics are ignored and only individual cases are taken into account.
+In this instance, general statistics are ignored and only individual cases are taken into account.